daler/pybedtools/docs/source/scripts.rst

 Annotate.py
 -----------
-The `annotate.py` script extends `closestBed` by classifying features (intron, exon) that are a distance of 0 away from the query features.
+The `annotate.py` script extends `bedtools closest` by classifying features (intron, exon) that are a distance of 0 away from the query features.